Table of contents

 Ritz Cracker Christmas Cookies

-- Lay out 15 Ritz crackers on wax paper and spread about 2 tsp almond butter on each cracker.
+- Lay out 1 sleeve of Ritz crackers on wax paper and spread ~2tsp. almond butter on each cracker.
 Carefully place another cracker on top to create a sandwich.
+(2 crackers per cookie)

-- Use a double broiler to melt the chocolate or melt chocolate in the microwave.
+- Use a double boiler to melt the chocolate or melt chocolate in the microwave.

-- Once chocolate is melted and smooth, dunk each cookie into the chocolate so it's coated completely and set back on the wax paper.
-Finish with sprinkles and repeat with remaining cookies.
-Let stand until set, about 5-10 minutes.
+- Once chocolate is melted and smooth, dunk each cookie into the white chocolate so it's coated completely and set back on the wax paper.
+Finish off the cookies with sprinkles and repeat with remaining cookies.
+Place in freezer for 15 minutes so chocolate hardens, then enjoy!

-- Serve immediately or store in fridge to have a sweet treat for later!
+- Serve immediately or store in the fridge or freezer to have a sweet treat for later!

 Did you make these cookies?
 Let me know what you think and I always love when you tag @krolls_korner on social media!